mrkkrp/markkarpov.art/essay/perception-routines.md

 physical survival as in the case of evolutionary development, but also those that have to do with its stability and development according to its nature.
-What this means is that non-triviality in relation to X depends on the casual path that led to formation X. For example, the analogue of non-trivial intentions in the case of the moth are non-trivial mutations.
+What this means is that non-triviality in relation to X depends on the causal path that led to the formation of X. For example, the analogue of non-trivial intentions in the case of the moth are non-trivial mutations.
 The moth could probably do without “eye-spots” patterns on its wings; it could have evolved in a different direction entirely and in that case we